Diploma Requirements, Certificates, and Students with Disabilities

 Diplomas/Certificates of Achievement

-- Granting a student in special education a Certificate of Achievement (or Completion or Attendance) is appropriate for a student who is not able to meet the academic requirements for a diploma.
+- Granting a student in special education a Certificate of Achievement (or Completion or Attendance) is appropriate for a student who is not able to meet the requirements for a regular high school diploma.
 Bear in mind the following:

-- A district is not required to end a student’s educational program when the student has met the district’s graduation requirements if not all of the IEP goals have been met (unless the student has reached age 21).
+- A district is not required to end a student’s educational program when the student has met the district’s graduation requirements if the IEP Team has determined additional services are required for a child to receive a FAPE (unless the student has reached age 21).

-- A denial of a diploma to a student is NOT a denial of a FAPE.
+- A denial of a regular high school diploma to a student who has not met the requirements for that diploma is NOT a denial of a FAPE or a violation of civil rights laws.

 - If a student has received some reasonable accommodation, but the curriculum has not been modified for the student, the grade shall not reflect that an accommodation was made.
-After all, the purpose of a reasonable accommodation is to level the playing field so that the grade will truly represent the student’s intellectual abilities.
+The purpose of a reasonable accommodation is to level the playing field so that the grade will truly represent the student’s academic achievement.
 Another way of thinking about it is that the accommodation merely removes the disadvantage to the student of his/her disability (e.g., giving a student extra time to take a test).

 - If the curriculum has been modified, the report card and transcript may be coded or may include an asterisk to indicate a modified curriculum, but only if such coding is also used for general education students (because the report card cannot indicate that the student is a person with a disability unless the parent consents).